 Keith Gaddis, Biodiversity and Eco Forecasting Program

-Dr. Keith Gaddis is the deputy program manager for the NASA Biological Diversity and Ecological Forecasting programs at NASA Headquarters.
+Dr. Keith Gaddis is the program manager for the NASA Biological Diversity and Ecological Forecasting programs at NASA Headquarters.
 These programs advance the study of biological diversity in the air, on land, and in water using observations from satellites, airborne and seaborne platforms, and in situ surveys.
-These capabilities are then leveraged to build decision support tools that analyze and forecast ecosystem change and inform effective resource management.
+These capabilities are then leveraged to build decision support tools that analyze and forecast ecosystem change and inform effective resource management of end users partnering with our programs.